 On April 28, 2000.
 Christine underwent a radical hysterectomy that removed her uterus, cervix and connective tissue.
 The surgeon left the one healthy ovary intact, in case Christine and her husband wanted to try in vitro fertilization with a surrogate mother.
 Later, they did try, but it failed.

 “No little Crissi for this Christine,” she remembers thinking.

-“You really don’t know how much you want something until you can’t have it,” Christine, a native of Elmira, New York, told Syracuse University students at a sexual health awareness day on campus this past February.
+“You really don’t know how much you want something until you can’t have it,” Christine, a native of Elmira, New York, told Syracuse University students at a sexual health awareness day on campus February 2017.